High-dimensional separability for one- and few-shot learning

 Theorem~\ref{Th:EllGranules} describes stochastic separation of a random point in $n$-dimensional dataspace from a set of $N$ elliptic granules.
 For given $N$ probability of $\alpha$-Fisher separability exponentially approaches 1 with dimensionality growth.
 Equivalently, for a given probability, the upper bound on the number of granules that guarantees such a separation with this probability grows exponentially with the dimension of the data.
 We require two properties of the probability distribution: compact support and the existence of a probability density bounded from above.
 The interplay between the dependence of the maximal density on the dimension (similarly to (\ref{bounded})) and the exponents in the probability estimates (\ref{Th3estimate}) determines the estimate of the separation probability.

-In Theorem~\ref{Th:EllGranules} we analyzed separation of a random point from a set of granules but it seems to be much more practical to consider separation of a random granule from a set of granules.
-For analysis of random granules a joint distributions of the position of the center and the basis of principal axes is needed.
-Existence of strong dependencies between the position of the center and the directions of principal axes may in special cases destroy the separability phenomenon.
-For example, if the first principal axis has length 1 or more and is parallel to the vector of the center (i.e. $ \boldsymbol{e}_1 =\boldsymbol{x}/\|\boldsymbol{x}\|$) then this granule is not separated even from the origin.
+In Theorem~\ref{Th:EllGranules} we analysed separation of a random point from a set of granules but it seems to be much more practical to consider separation of a random granule from a set of granules.
+For analysis of random granules a joint distribution of the position of the centre and the basis of principal axes is needed.
+Existence of strong dependencies between the position of the centre and the directions of principal axes may in special cases destroy the separability phenomenon.
+For example, if the first principal axis has length 1 or more and is parallel to the vector of the centre (i.e., $ \boldsymbol{e}_1 =\boldsymbol{x}/\|\boldsymbol{x}\|$) then this granule is not separated even from the origin.
 On the other hand, independence of these distributions guarantees stochastic separability, as follows from Theorem~\ref{RandomGranule} below.
 Independence by itself is not needed.
-The essential condition is that for each orientation of the granule, the position of its center remains rather uncertain.
+The essential condition is that for each orientation of the granule, the position of its centre remains rather uncertain.